-In 2021, 38% of our revenue came from the sale of Eco-Premium Solution which represents net sales of US\$ 1.88 billion or EUR 1.59 billion.
+In 2022, 34% of our revenue came from the sale of Eco-Premium Solution which represents net sales of US\$ 1.97 billion.
 We aim to maintain or grow Eco Premium Solutions by constantly innovating and growing with our customers.
-Increasing our Eco-Premium Solutions revenue by 1% means an increase of approximately US\$18.8 million per year.
-(1.88 billion multiplied times 0.01 = 18.8 million).
+Increasing our Eco-Premium Solutions revenue by 1% means an increase of approximately US\$ 19.7 million per year.
+(1.97 billion multiplied with 0.01 gives 19.7 million).

 The 1% financial impact figure includes all Eco-Premium Solutions.
-Cool roof coatings is are included in this, along with many others with high growth potential.
+Cool roof coatings are included in this, along with many others with high growth potential.